State Highways; Transfer to Counties; Task Force

 If an office or position held by an officer or employee having tenure is abolished, the officer or employee shall not thereby be separated from public employment, but shall remain in the employment of the State with the same pay and classification and shall be transferred to some other office or position for which the officer or employee is eligible under the personnel laws of the State as determined by the head of the department or the governor.

 SECTION 4.
 Transfer of records and appropriations.
-All appropriations, records, equipment, machines, files, supplies, contracts, books, papers, documents, maps, and other personal property heretofore made, used, acquired, or held by the state department of transportation relating to the functions transferred to the county departments having jurisdiction over transportation services shall be transferred with the functions to which they relate.
+Concurrent with the transfer of jurisdiction over highways to a county, all appropriations, records, equipment, machines, files, supplies, contracts, books, papers, documents, maps, and other personal property heretofore made, used, acquired, or held by the state department of transportation relating to the functions transferred to the county departments having jurisdiction over transportation services shall be transferred with the functions to which they relate.

 SECTION 5.
-Federal funds. (a) The state director of transportation shall transfer to each of the counties all federal aid to the State that is to be used for highway maintenance, operation, repair, construction, or other uses, and shall apportion the federal moneys among the counties in a fair and equitable manner, taking into consideration the population of each county, the levels of existing and needed highway infrastructure, and related factors.
-The state department of transportation shall do all things necessary to ensure that federal aid to the state is transferred to the counties and maximized for the use of county highways, and that no federal funds are lost or jeopardized for this use.
+Federal funds. (a) Concurrent with the transfer of jurisdiction over highways to a county, the state director of transportation shall transfer to the county all federal aid to the State that is to be used for highway maintenance, operation, repair, construction, or other uses, and shall apportion the federal moneys among the counties in a fair and equitable manner, taking into consideration the population of each county, the levels of existing and needed highway infrastructure, and related factors.
+The state department of transportation shall do all things necessary to ensure that federal aid to the State is transferred to the counties and maximized for the use of county highways, and that no federal funds are lost or jeopardized for this use.

 (b) It is the intent of this Act not to jeopardize the receipt of any federal aid nor to impair the obligation of the State or any agency thereof to the holders of any bond issued by the State or by any such agency, and to the extent, and only to the extent, necessary to effectuate this intent, the governor may modify the strict provisions of this Act, but shall promptly report any such modification with reasons therefor to the legislature at its next session thereafter for review by the legislature.